Pennsylvania Sports Betting Handle Soars: Online Success The Reason Why

 In just over a year since its launch – PA’s first retail sportsbook opened on Nov.
 17, 2018 – the state’s industry has now surpassed $1 billion in lifetime wagers, quickly growing into the third-largest legal sports betting jurisdiction in the country behind Nevada and New Jersey.

-The Garden State accepted $563 million in bets in November and will continue to post higher volume numbers than it’s neighbour for a good few months yet.
-But don’t bet against Pennsylvania winning that particular battle over time.
+The Garden State accepted $563 million in bets in November and will continue to post higher volume numbers than it’s neighbor for a good few months yet.
+But don’t bet against Pennsylvania online sportsbooks winning that particular battle over time.

 Follow us over on Twitter @Gamble_usa for more news and Sportsbook offers and bonuses.